Banknotes of the Indonesian rupiah: Nationalisation of De Javasche Bank: first Republik Indonesia banknotes (1951–1953)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 First ever notes issued by Bank Indonesia (1953)

 Notes featuring the new name of the nationalised De Javasche Bank, Bank Indonesia, were prepared dated 1952, in denominations of Rp5, Rp10, Rp25, Rp50, Rp100, Rp500, and Rp1,000, signed by Indra Kasoema as Director, and Sjafruddin Prawiranegara as Governor.
 The notes began circulating from July 1953 to November 1954 depending on denomination.